 During this reporting period:

-- The team created a user manual for “Financial Analysis for Use with the Agricultural Conservation Planning Framework: Data for the State of Iowa,” a detailed description of the methods for applying financial data to the ACPF scenarios, with a case study for Big Creek in Iowa.
-Additionally, financial data relative to direct establishment/installation and management costs of ACPF best management practices updated to 2019 dollars is available for the states of Iowa, Nebraska, Minnesota and Illinois.
+1. The team created a user manual for “Financial Analysis for Use with the Agricultural Conservation Planning Framework: Data for the State of Iowa”, a detailed description of the methods for applying financial data to ACPF scenarios, with a study case for Big Creek in Iowa.
+Additionally, financial data relative to direct establishment/ installation and management costs of ACPF best management practices was updated to 2019 dollars for the states of Iowa, Nebraska, Minnesota and Illinois.

-- State-level soil productivity indices were translated into 2018-2019 land rent as a proxy for the opportunity costs associated with management practices that take land out of production.
+2. The team translated state-level soil productivity indices into 2018-2019 land rent as a proxy for the opportunity costs associated with the management practices that take land out of production.
 Using soil productivity data layers available with the gSSURGO soil database, the team developed a database for Iowa and is working on estimating similar measures for the neighboring states.
-Also, work is ongoing with USDA ARS personnel to design a user-friendly integration within the ACPF toolbox.
+Also, the team is working with USDA ARS personnel on designing a user-friendly integration within the ACPF toolbox.

-- Working with the updated and reconditioned watershed case and using the updated financial data on direct costs and nitrogen efficiency reduction data, the team successfully built an ArcGIS toolbox that explores different optimization scenarios.
+3. Working with the fully updated and reconditioned watershed case and using the updated financial data on direct costs and nitrogen efficiency reduction data, the team successfully built an ArcGIS toolbox that explores different optimization scenarios.

-Ways to refine the optimization protocol continue to be explored, such as by accounting for stacked effects from the use of multiple best management practices.
+Work continues to explore ways to add in complexity to the optimization protocol such as accounting for stacked effects from the use of multiple best management practices.
 A technical report will be available 2020.

-- Financial data relative to direct establishment/installation and management costs of ACPF best management practices has been updated to 2019 dollars for the state of Iowa.
-For expanded assessment purposes, financial data relevant to Nebraska, Minnesota and Illinois is also being created.
+1) Financial data relative to direct establishment/installation and management costs of ACPF conservation practices was updated and comprehensive BMP cost data was created for the state of Iowa to 2019 dollars.
+For expanded assessment purposes financial data relevant to Nebraska, Minnesota, and Illinois was also created.

-- The team has been working on equations for Iowa, Minnesota and Illinois that translate state-level soil productivity indices into 2018-2019 land rent so that proxy opportunity costs associated with ACPF BMPs that take land out of production can be calculated (e.g., wetlands, buffers, grass waterways).
-The research team is developing the databases required for these calculations and using soil productivity data layers available within the gSSURGO soil database.
+2) Working equations for Iowa, Minnesota, and Illinois were created to translate state-level soil productivity indices into 2018-2019 land rent so that proxy opportunity costs associated with ACPF BMPs that take land out of production can be calculated (e.g., wetlands, buffers, grass waterways).
+The team is developing the various databases required for these calculations.

-- The team has fully updated and re-conditioned the case-study watershed (Big Creek Lake Watershed in Polk County Iowa) using the new ACPF toolbox version 3.0 and continues to explore approaches to optimize use of the updated financial data.
-For the Big Creek watershed, using ACPF outputs, updated BMP direct costs and nitrogen efficiency reduction data, proof of concept optimization has been run using Matlab (e.g., least cost to achieve 40 percent N reductions).
-The team is in the process of translating Matlab optimization into Python language to build ArcGIS toolboxes.
+3) The team has fully updated and reconditioned the case-study watershed using the new ACPF toolbox version 3.0.
+Approaches to optimize using updated financial data continues to be explored.
+For the Big Creek watershed, using ACPF outputs, updated BMP direct costs and nitrogen efficiency reduction data, we have run proof of concept optimization using Matlab (e.g., least cost to achieve 40% N reductions).

-- A poster and oral presentation were given at the 2019 SWCS International Annual Conference this July in Pittsburg, Pennsylvania.
+Outreach included a poster and oral presentation at the 2019 SWCS International Annual Conference in Pittsburgh, Pennsylvania.

 This project will develop a planning assessment protocol that would allow users of the Agricultural Conservation Planning Framework (ACPF) to directly consider the cost efficiency of different watershed-scale conservation plans.
 The project will use the upper Big Creek watershed to develop and showcase the utility of an optimization process.
 This watershed was chosen due to its high-profile location and history of use.